Sikhism in the United Kingdom: Inter-faith marriages

-In 2011, a 21-year-old millionaire Sikh executive was murdered in revenge for allegedly seducing a woman.
-The student who lured him to her apartment and who was jailed for GBH was later released.

-In 2004 a play by Gurpreet Kaur Bhatti sparked controversy and its performances were cancelled after violent protests.
-The play included a scene set in a gurdwara involving rape, physical abuse and murder.
-Sikhs protested its opening night at the Birmingham Repertory Theatre.

 Alleged grooming of Sikh girls by Muslim men

 A BBC Inside Out (London) programme televised in September 2013 interviewed several young Sikh women who were allegedly groomed and sexually abused by Muslim men, with one alleged ex-groomer even admitting that they specifically targeted Sikh girls.
 Bhai Mohan Singh, working for the Sikh Awareness Society (SAS), told the BBC he was investigating 19 alleged cases where Sikh girls were allegedly being groomed by older Muslim men, of which one ended with a successful conviction.
 In August 2013 four Muslims and two Hindus were convicted at Leicester Crown Court of paying a "vulnerable and damaged" 16-year-old Sikh girl for sex, the investigation having been opened due to evidence Bhai Mohan Singh had presented to the police.

 However, a report published the previous year by Faith Matters (which runs the TELL MAMA anti-Muslim violence helpline and works closely with the Jewish Community Security Trust) claimed that the Sikh Awareness Society included radical anti-Muslim elements among its members; Faith Matters furthermore alleged it was a matter of "common consensus" that the radical Sikhs said to have had secret meetings with the English Defence League were members of the SAS.
 The SAS denied allegations and distanced themselves from the organization, a spokesperson telling Hope not Hate: "We would have nothing to do with any racist or fascist group, certainly one that uses religion to divide people…I know nothing about this and no, we are not in any kind of talks and discussion with them".
 The Nihal Show on the BBC Asian Network discussed the issue and debated the merits of the grooming claims in September 2013.

 In 2018, a report by a Sikh activist organisation, Sikh Youth UK, entitled “The Religiously Aggravated Sexual Exploitation of Young Sikh Women Across the UK" made allegations of similarities between the case of Sikh Women and the Rotherham child sexual exploitation scandal.
-However in 2019 this report was criticised by researchers and an official UK government report lead by two Sikh academics for false and misleading information.
+However in 2019 this report was criticised by researchers and an official UK government report led by two Sikh academics for false and misleading information.
 It noted: "The RASE report lacks solid data, methodological transparency and rigour.
 It is filled instead with sweeping generalisations and poorly substantiated claims around the nature and scale of abuse of Sikh girls and causal factors driving it.
 It appealed heavily to historical tensions between Sikhs and Muslims and narratives of honour in a way that seemed designed to whip up fear and hate".